Demystifying the Modern Data Stack

 Data Basics, Scaling AI Lynn Heidmann

-If you’ve looked into cloud-native data solutions over the past few years, you’ve no doubt heard of the modern data stack.
+If you’ve looked into cloud-native data and data tech stack solutions over the past few years, you’ve no doubt heard of the modern data stack.
 So what is a modern data stack exactly?
 Put simply, it’s a suite of tools that makes for easier collection, operationalization, and analysis of data.
-Here are key things you need to understand about the state of the modern data stack today before diving in to build or implement one at your organization.

 → Download the Ebook: 3 Keys to Modern Data Fundamentals